restfulapi/restful-api/README.md

 You can override how a declarative json marshaller renders short-objects by specifying a closure that generates the content.
 The marshaller will automatically pass the closure a Map containing the following keys:

-    grailsApplication,
-    property,
-    refObject,
-    json,
-    id,
-    resource
+        grailsApplication
+        property
+        refObject
+        json
+        resourceId
+        resourceName

 where:

-grailsApplication is a reference to the grailsApplication context property is a GrailsDomainClassProperty instance for the field being marshalled refObject is the associated object to generate a short-object representation for json is the JSON converter that should be used to generate content id is the id of the refObject resource is the resource name that the refObject is exposed as by the API
+* grailsApplication is a reference to the grailsApplication context
+* property is a GrailsDomainClassProperty instance for the field being marshalled
+* refObject is the associated object to generate a short-object representation for
+* json is the JSON converter that should be used to generate content
+* resourceId is the id of the refObject
+* resourceName is the resource name that the refObject is exposed as by the API.
+If a field declaration for the field being rendered contains a 'resource' option, that value is passed in resourceName.
+Otherwise, the pluralized, hyphenated domain name will be passed.

 If the configuration specifies a resource name for the field being marshalled as a short object, that will be passed as a resource name, otherwise, resource will be the pluralized and hyphenated version of the associated class (per convention).